Windies ‘quietly confident’ against South Africa, says Estwick

-SOUTHAMPTON, England, CMC – While the West Indies won’t be underestimating South Africa in their World Cup encounter on Monday, assistant coach Roddy Estwick says the regional side is confident it can come out victorious.
+SOUTHAMPTON, England, CMC – While the West Indies won’t be underestimating South Africa in their World Cup encounter today, assistant coach Roddy Estwick says the regional side is confident it can come out victorious.

 The two sides will meet in a crucial matchup, with South Africa having lost their first three games, while the Windies are coming off a heartbreaking loss to Australia.